News Talk 980 CKNW | Vancouver's News. Vancouver's Talk

 Vancouver Housing

-It's another indication of the slowing housing market in Metro Vancouver.
-The latest numbers from...
+Yet another indication of the slowing housing market - this time for the entire province.
+The B.C....

 National News